 Responsible Consumption

-Our Approach to Responsible Consumption
+Our Approach to Responsible Water Consumption

-Water is a precious resource, and we are serious about consuming it responsibly.
-Our biggest areas of water consumption are our service areas along our motorways and in our operations and offices.
-Water consumption is Monitored in service areas at APRR, with the aim of reducing use and minimising waste.
-Sensors have been installed in certain areas to identify abnormal consumption and detect leaks more quickly.
-In our operations, specific measures can be put in place for specific projects, to either recycle or use non-potable water.
-For example, watering construction tracks is necessary to limit the spread of dust, and rainwater stored in protective basins can be used for this.
+Specific measures can be put in place for specific projects, to either recycle or use non-potable water.
+For example, watering construction tracks is necessary to limit the spread of dust, and rainwater stored in protective basins can be utilised for this.

 Waste and the Circular Economy